Aero knitting needles are a discontinued brand that was very popular in the 1960s, 1970s & 1980s.

 Cons

-- The tips aren’t super sharp, so not suitable for intricate designs or thinner yarns
+- The tips aren’t sharp, so not for thinner yarns

 Aero Double Pointed Needles

-They’re smooth and ideal for smaller projects, such as baby clothes, baby hats, regular hats, sweater sleeves, and many more.
+Despite being plastic, these are durable and inflexible.
+They’re smooth and ideal for smaller projects like baby clothes, baby hats, regular hats, and sweater sleeves.

 Features